misshie/GestaltMatcher-Arc/README.md

 Using the argument `--use_tensorboard` allows you to track your models training and validation curves over time.

 Training a model without GPU has not been tested.

-### Pretrained models
-Due to ethical reasons the pretrained models are not made available publicly. \
-Once access has been granted to GMDB, the pretrained model weights can be requested as well.

-### Pretrained models
-Due to ethical reasons the pretrained models are not made available publicly. \
-Once access has been granted to GMDB, the pretrained model weights can be requested as well.

-The pretrained models by default are stored in a directory set by `--weight_dir` (default:`./saved_models/`).
-Further, using the arguments `--model_a_path`, `--model_b_path` and `--model_c_path`, the paths within this directory need to be specified (default: uses all supplied model names). \
-When setting any of those to 'None' they will not be included in the ensemble.

 ### Encode photos
 With `python predict.py` you will encode all images in `--data` (default: `./data/cases_align`).
 This is quite free-form